 ASSESSMENT AND EVALUATION

-Exams, weekly continuous assessments such as tests, quizzes, projects, homework, oral presentations, and lab reports are used to assess progress of each student.
-End of term exams are taken three times a year in December, March, and June.
+Exams, weekly continuous assessments such as tests, quizzes, projects, homework, oral presentations, and lab reports are used to assess the progress of each student.
+End-of-term exams are taken three times a year in December, March, and June.